-The City of St. Albert is developing Complete Streets Design Guidelines, which will influence how streets are designed in the future.
+The City of St. Albert has developed Complete Streets Guidelines and an Implementation Strategy, which will influence how streets are designed in the future.

 Complete Streets is a design approach that balances the needs of all roadway users.
 Whether you drive, bike, walk or take the bus, Complete Streets are designed to provide safe, comfortable and convenient access for all users at all ages.